Ady Williams: Bedford Town

-On 23 March 2010, Williams accepted his first managerial post as boss of Southern League Premier strugglers Bedford Town F.C.
-Whilst Ady initially improved their form enabling them to stave off relegation, they made a poor start to the 2010/11 season struggling in the relegation places and making early exits from the FA Cup and FA Trophy.
-Following the away FA Trophy defeat to Harlow on 16 October 2010, Williams resigned his position.
+On 23 March 2010, Williams accepted his first managerial post as boss of Southern League Premier strugglers Bedford Town.
+Whilst he initially improved their form enabling them to stave off relegation, they made a poor start to the 2010/11 season struggling in the relegation places and making early exits from the FA Cup and FA Trophy.
+Following the away FA Trophy defeat to Harlow Town on 16 October 2010, Williams resigned from his position.

 Didcot Town

-On 29 January 2011, he took charge of Southern League Premier Division side Didcot Town.
+On 29 January 2011, he took charge of the Southern League Premier Division side Didcot Town.
 Williams was replaced however in the summer of 2011 by Francis Vines.